Mesa Gateway Airport: History

 On June 16, 2015, after Elite Airways announced non-stop flights from San Diego and Salt Lake City to Phoenix–Mesa, Allegiant threatened to leave the airport.
-This was primarily due to the incentives the airport is offering to Elite.
+This was primarily due to the incentives the airport offered to Elite.
 If Allegiant were to leave, it would consider relocating to the nearby Phoenix Sky Harbor International Airport.

-On January 21, 2017, Phoenix–Mesa welcomed its first international flight and first two international destinations, as Westjet inaugurated its seasonal service to Calgary and Edmonton, Alberta.
-Westjet had seen success at Phoenix Sky Harbor for years, with Calgary and Edmonton being the first and sixth-most popular international destinations at Sky Harbor, respectively.
+On January 21, 2017, Phoenix–Mesa welcomed its first international flight and first two international destinations, as WestJet inaugurated its seasonal service to Calgary and Edmonton, Alberta.
+WestJet had seen success at Phoenix Sky Harbor for years, with Calgary and Edmonton being the first- and sixth-most popular international destinations at Sky Harbor, respectively.
+From Mesa, WestJet flew nonstop to Calgary; its subsidiary Swoop flew nonstop to Edmonton and Winnipeg.
+In May 2023, it was announced that WestJet and Swoop would not return for seasonal flights for the 2023–24 season, citing low profitability.
+A third Canadian airline, ultra-low-cost carrier Flair Airlines, previously announced in March 2023 that it would move its Phoenix–Canada operations to Sky Harbor in October.

-On May 3, 2021, Phoenix–Mesa welcomed Avelo Airlines, which is based at Hollywood-Burbank Airport.
-The service was short lived and the airline's final flight to/from Phoenix-Mesa Gateway was on August 16, 2021.
+On May 3, 2021, Phoenix–Mesa Gateway welcomed Avelo Airlines, which is based at Hollywood Burbank Airport.
+The service was short-lived and the airline's final flight to/from Phoenix–Mesa was on August 16, 2021.

+In 2022, a new control tower was added to help with increased air traffic to the airport.

+On December 17, 2024, following Phoenix's withdrawal from the Phoenix-Mesa Gateway Airport Authority, the board voted to officially change the airport's name to Mesa Gateway Airport.

 Board of directors

 In 1994, the Phoenix–Mesa Gateway Airport Authority was established with a three-member board with representation from the three cities immediately adjacent to the then-named Williams Field.
 The original governing board consisted of the mayors of the towns of Gilbert and Queen Creek and the city of Mesa.
 Reflecting the growth of the airport, the Gila River Indian Community joined the board in 1995, with the cities of Phoenix and Apache Junction subsequently joining in 2006 and 2013.